rougier/matplotlib-tutorial/README.rst

 argument), (2) a specific figure (figure number or figure instance as argument), or (3) all figures (all as argument).

-As with other objects, you can set figure properties also setp or with the set_something methods.
+As with other objects, you can set figure properties with the set_something methods.

 Subplots